UlisesLugo/Competitive_Programming/README.md

 # Competitive-Programming
-Solutions for a variety of problems in different judges.
+Solutions for a variety of problems in different coding judges.